 Frequently Asked questions

-Our first TowPack™ started with the Hilux KZN/KUN gearboxes where Brian would see consistent failure in tradie vehicles as early as 80,000kms which were carrying heavy toolboxes and/or towing.
-He started to design modifications to strengthen the geartrain for load but after being falsely accused of using inferior bearings, Brian was determined to set himself apart from the average gearbox builder which drove him to further design & register those designs.
-Through R&D he applied the TowPack™ methodology across multiple gearboxes and we now have over 40 TowPack™ gearboxes in our range!
+Our first TowPack® started with the Hilux KZN/KUN gearboxes where Brian would see consistent failure in tradie vehicles as early as 80,000kms which were carrying heavy toolboxes and/or towing.
+He started to design modifications to strengthen the geartrain for load but after being falsely accused of using inferior bearings (thanks Michael!) and seeing “reconditioned “gearboxes being sold online only with a 30-60 day warranty, Brian was determined to shake up the industry which lead to further designs and upgrades.
+Through R&D he applied the TowPack® methodology across multiple gearboxes and we now have over 50 gearboxes in our TowPack® range!

-This brought about the design of a 30% stronger gearset in our TowPack™ Xtreme range!
+We also found the TowPack® mods were successful in lengthening the life span of gearboxes in vehicles with increased engine power, which brought about the design of a 30% stronger gearset in our TowPack® Xtreme range!

-There are multiple “COPY CATS” painting their gearboxes the same as ours to LOOK like a Towpack™, BUT 360 has registered its designs and trademarks so do not be fooled – 360 is the one & only Towpack™ designer and builder!
+There are multiple “COPY CATS” painting their gearboxes the same claiming to have “custom” modifications but they haven’t designed anything!
+360 has NOT licenced its designs nor modifications to any rebuilder so be confident that 360 is the one & only Towpack® designer and builder in the world!

 Monday to Thursday: 8:00am to 5:00pm